Bug Scrub Schedule for WordPress 7.0

 Where will user feedback go when this happens?

 User feedback is always valued and can go the same places we’ve always brought it in the community: GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ and TracTrac An open source project by Edgewall Software that serves as a bug tracker and project management tool for WordPress..
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ and TracTrac An open source project by Edgewall Software that serves as a bug tracker and project management tool for WordPress..
 It’s so important to continue receiving user and contributor feedback, and moving it to the main feedback channels will help streamline the triagetriage The act of evaluating and sorting bug reports, in order to decide priority, severity, and other factors. process at this stage and scale.
 Additionally, keep in mind that some contributor team meetings, like #core-editor offer Open Floor times to ask questions, or feature channels like #feature-website-navigation where you can talk about a specific topic.

 What do you all want to see documented for future outreach efforts?